limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 echo "-----"
 ```

-Since we don't know the key (hey, I don't read Martian), let's loop the script through 1 to 99 for each message.
+Since we don't know the key (I don't read Martian you know), let's loop the script through key 1 to 99 for each message.

 _Message 1.
 The key is 52 or 84._